 Predicting Future Supply Chain Disruptions with AI

-This AI-powered prediction is designed to help companies anticipate and prevent supply chain disruptions before they occur, enabling manufacturers to adjust their plans to ensure their key factors are supplied and production is uninterrupted.
+This AI-powered prediction is designed to help companies anticipate and prevent supply chain disruptions before they occur, enabling manufacturers to adjust their plans to ensure their key factories are supplied and production is uninterrupted.
 With the power of Signal Chains, manufacturers are able to not just have access to real-time insight but get ahead of future issues.

 What This Means for ERP Insiders

 Identify the key data sources to support your Signal Chain.
-There are many sources of data that can contribute to an intelligent Signal Chain, including data from sales, customer orders, supplier portals, shop floor operations, and more.
+There are many sources of data that can contribute to an intelligent Signal Chain, including data from sales, customer orders, supplier portals, shop floor operations, shipping, and more.